- The epidemic in Rome and Italy continues to claim many lives, including those of several magistrates and priests;

 There was much success for the Romans on the battlefield this year, and it came at a high price for the losers.
 Now that the consul Piso had died and his colleague Postumius was busy levying fresh troops, the war against the Ligurians was left to the proconsuls Publius Cornelius Cethegus and Marcus Baebius Tamphilus.
 They invaded the territory of the Apuani, who had not been expecting an attack while the consuls were still in Rome.
 The Apuani quickly surrendered without a fight.
 Cethegus and Baebius now took drastic measures: 40.000 men, women and children were deported from Liguria to Samnium.
 There they were resettled on Roman public land (ager publicus) that had been taken from the Samnite city of Taurasia.
 The state covered the costs of this forced migration, apparently 150.000 silver denarii, but that did little to soothe the Ligurian pain of having to leave their homeland and the tombs of their ancestors.

 The Romans cared little; they were clearly tired of having to fight these people year after year.
 Cethegus and Baebius were awarded a triumph for their bloodless victory.
 According to Livius, “these men were the very first to enjoy a triumph without having been engaged in a war”.
-Later that year, the consuls would also campaign in the territory of the Ligurians, deporting a further 7.000 of them to Samnium.
+Later this year, the consuls would also campaign in the territory of the Ligurians, deporting a further 7.000 of them to Samnium.

 In Campania, Cumae was given the right to use the Latin language for official business, alongside Greek.
 The citizens of Pisa – a city with Etruscan roots that served as a staging point for Roman expeditions against the Ligurians – now offered the Romans land for the founding of a colony in this part of Italy.
 The Senate was very grateful, and decided that a Latin colony was to be founded here.